T-chm/EPIC/README.md

 3. Generating reverse complements for capture and reporter probes
 4. Optimizing GC content (40-60%) and melting temperature (55-72°C)
 5. Adding appropriate chemical modifications (/5AmMC6/ and /3Cy5Sp/)

+### PCR Primer Design

+For PCR primer design, EPIC follows these guidelines:

+1. Target sequence analysis and amplicon region selection
+2. Designing primers with optimal length (18-30 nucleotides)
+3. Optimizing melting temperature (50-65°C) with less than 5°C difference between primers
+4. Ensuring appropriate GC content (40-60%) with a G or C at the 3' end
+5. Avoiding secondary structures, primer-dimers, and runs of 4+ identical nucleotides

 ## Requirements